rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

 Or, if you don't want/need a background service you can just run: mysql.server start
 ==> Summary
-🍺  /usr/local/Cellar/mysql/5.7.13: 13,344 files, 445.0M
+🍺  /usr/local/Cellar/mysql/5.7.18_1: 321 files, 232.9MB
    </pre>

-   Notice the installer is specific to the version of Mac OSX (such as "El Capitan").
+   PROTIP: Notice the installer is specific to the version of Mac OSX (such as "Sierra" in this case).

    Alternately, to install a specific version, such as 5.6: